a-Fig/WordSolver/README.md

 ## Usage
 once the program has begun and loaded the word list
 1. You will be prompted with "matrix>"
-2. go ahead and input a string of lowercase letters on a single line and the program will turn your string into a NxN matrix of letters
+2. Go ahead and input a string of lowercase letters on a single line and the program will turn your string into a NxN matrix of letters
 3. The program will then display the 15 best words that can be made
 4. The program will then ask if you'd like it to find the 5 best words with a single-letter swap, respond with 'y' or 'n'
 5. If you said yes it'll also ask if you'd like it to find the 5 best words with a two-letter swap, respond with 'y' or 'n'